Skip to content

 Retrospective: A Jersey Ship that Never Sailed – The Flagship in Union

-If you’ve ever driven east or west along Route 22 in Union, New Jersey there’s no way you couldn’t see it.
-Sitting in the center island of what is often referred to as the most dangerous highway stretch in the United States is where you’ll find the flagship, docked in the same location for over 86 years going back to 1938.
-But it’s not just the structure of the building, it’s the number of businesses that have called “The Flagship” home over time.
+If you’ve ever driven east or west along Route 22 in Union, New Jersey, there’s no way you couldn’t see it.
+Sitting in the center island of what is often referred to as the most dangerous highway stretch in the United States is where you’ll find the flagship, docked in the exact location for over 86 years, going back to 1938.
+However, it’s not just the structure of the building; it’s the numerous businesses that have called “The Flagship” home over time.

-I have been driving past this landmark since I got my driver’s license back in 1979.
-For those who need to make a U-turn to go from the eastbound side to the westbound side, they knew to take the second U-turn as the one closest to the Flagship was always a disaster.
+I have been driving past this landmark since I got my driver’s license in 1979.
+Those who needed to make a U-turn to go from the eastbound side to the westbound side knew to take the second U-turn, as the one closest to the Flagship was always a disaster.
 Enough of the driving memories from the “center island.”
-We are here to talk about the history of what all the locals simply refer to as “The Flagship.”
+We are here to discuss the history of what locals affectionately call “The Flagship.”

-Just to the left of Chestnut Street in Union Township on the 22 island is where you’d find “The Flagship.”
+On Route 22, the center island, just to the left of Chestnut Street in Union Township, you’ll find “The Flagship.”

-The Flagship on Route 22 has an interesting history.
-In the 1930s, there was a restaurant-nightclub/roadhouse named Donahue’s at the site of what would later become the Flagship.
-Unfortunately, Donahue’s burned down.
-But luckily, that led to the birth of “The Flagship.”
-A few years after Donahue’s burned, Charles Fritz purchased the location and decided to build a new building, and he was going to shape it like a ship.
-The Flagship 29, when Route 22 was still Route 29 was built in the shape of a ship and re-opened in 1938.
+The Flagship on Route 22 has a fascinating history.
+In the 1930s, a restaurant, nightclub, and roadhouse named Donahue’s Rest was located at the site that would later become the Flagship.
+Unfortunately, Donahue’s burned down somewhere in the mid-1930s.
+Luckily, that led to the birth of “The Flagship.”
+A few years after Donahue’s burned down, Charles Fritz purchased the location and decided to build a new building, shaping it like a ship.
+The Flagship 29, when Route 22 was still Route 29, was built in the shape of a vessel and reopened in 1937.
 The ship’s structure was 225 feet long and approximately 70 feet wide and was supposed to replicate the look of a modern oceanliner, or what Fritz called a “show BOAT” – Ha Ha.

-The Route 29 westbound view of the Flagship Show Boat Night Club/Restaurant c.1940 lasted from 1938-1942.
-The Union Diner was just to the left that later became Pap’s Diner.
+The Route 29 westbound view of the Flagship Show Boat Night Club/Restaurant, c.1940, lasted from 1937 to 1942.
+The Union Diner, just to the left, later became Pap’s Diner.

-Billed as “America’s most nonsensical band”, The Korn Kobblers were part comedy act and part big band.
-In addition to traditional musical instruments, they added their own self-invented instruments like the skoocherphone and the tuned smokestack; not to mention the one instrument no hill-billy band should be without, a washboard.
-In addition there were stage acts at the Flagship including Jackie Gleason, Dean Martin and Jackie Mason.
+Billed as “America’s most nonsensical band,” The Korn Kobblers was part comedy act and part big band.
+In addition to traditional musical instruments, they added their self-invented instruments like the “skoocherphone” and the tuned smokestack, not to mention the one instrument no hill-billy band should have, a washboard.
+In addition, the Flagship featured stage acts, including Jackie Gleason, Dean Martin, and Jackie Mason.

 The band Korn Kobblers became regular performers at the Flagship.
 They opened for Guy Lombardo at the 1940 World’s Fair.

 For years, the flagship operated as a restaurant.
-Tragically, the 2nd reincarnation of the Flagship burned down on June 11, 1942.
-You would think that building ships out of wood was something from the past, but this was one of the main causes of destruction of the time.
-After World War II, the flagship was rebuilt again and reemerged as a nightclub.
+Tragically, the second incarnation of the Flagship burned down on June 11, 1942.
+You would think that building ships out of wood was something from the past, but this was one of the leading causes of destruction at the time.
+After World War II, the flagship was rebuilt and reemerged as a nightclub.

 Flagship 29 Dinner Club and Lounge burns to the ground for the 2nd time on June 11, 1942 – Credit: Union Township Historical Society.